 THE VERDICT: What's The Best Travel Coffee Maker?

-The overall winner of this roundup is the Aeropress.
+The overall winner of this roundup: the Aeropress coffee maker.

-It scores high for its versatility - you can use it to make both strong, espresso-like coffee and a more mellow cup.
+The Aeropress scores high for its versatility - you can use it to make strong, espresso-like coffee and a more mellow cup.

 Best For Espresso

-When it comes to espresso makers, the Minipresso GR is your best bet.
+When it comes to espresso on the go, the Minipresso GR is your best bet.
 Although it is small, it packs a heavy punch: of all the espresso makers reviewed, it produces the most intense cup.

 It’s also ultra-light and easy to use.